vaibhavbhajanka/clipquery/README.md

 ```

-ClipQuery employs a microservices-inspired architecture with clear separation between frontend presentation, backend business logic, and external service integrations.
-The system is designed for horizontal scalability and can handle both local deployments and cloud-scale operations.
+ClipQuery employs an architecture with clear separation between frontend presentation, backend business logic, and external service integrations.
+The system is designed for horizontal scalability and can handle cloud-scale operations.

-**Frontend**: Next.js 15 with React 19, TypeScript, and Tailwind CSS
+**Frontend**: Next.js 15 with React 19, TypeScript, and Tailwind CSS<br>
-**Backend**: FastAPI with Python 3.11, PostgreSQL, and vector embeddings
+**Backend**: FastAPI with Python 3.11, PostgreSQL, and vector embeddings<br>
-**Infrastructure**: AWS ECS, CloudFront, S3, and Container Registry
+**Infrastructure**: AWS ECS, CloudFront, S3, and Container Registry<br>
-**AI Services**: OpenAI Whisper for transcription, OpenAI embeddings for semantic search
+**AI Services**: OpenAI Whisper for transcription, OpenAI embeddings for semantic search<br>

 #### Video Processing Pipeline